Shenyqqq/pmpmchessAI/README.md

 This model was trained for **25 iterations** , reaching a **86.8% winning rate** against a random model.
 You can test your model by running *PitAgainstRandomModel.py*

 **💡 Tip for Training Your Own AI:**
-For effective training, we highly recommend setting `numMCTSSims` to **at least 200**.
+For effective training, I highly recommend setting `numMCTSSims` to **at least 200**.
 Values below 200 tend to yield limited or no improvement, regardless of the number of training iterations.
 Increasing `numMCTSSims` will significantly enhance the AI's search depth and decision-making capabilities.

 -----

 ## Contribution

-We welcome contributions to improve this project\!
+I welcome contributions to improve this project\!
 Feel free to open issues for bug reports or feature requests, or submit pull requests with your enhancements.

 -----